n4bb12/7d2d-modlets/src/PlayerStamina/README.md

-- Decreased stamina loss from running, jumping and swimming by 20%
+- Decreases stamina loss from running, jumping and swimming by 20%